futoin/specs/draft/ftn12_async_api.md

         * `success()` does not allow any arguments - use `state()` to pass results
 1. `Map state()`
     * returns reference to map/object, which can be populated with arbitrary state values
+    * note: if boolean cast is not supported in technology then it should return equivalent of `null` to identify invalid state of AsyncSteps object.
 1. *get/set/exists/unset* wildcard accessor, which map to state() variables
     * only if supported by language/platform
 1. `AsyncSteps copyFrom( AsyncSteps other )`